Guide to nominations for the Annual Doctoral (PhD) Awards of the Royal Society of Tasmania

 - The awards are intended to recognise significant advances based on the PhD research, as evidenced by published or in press peer-reviewed papers in national/international journals or equivalent outputs in fields where publications are not the norm.

 - The research should have been largely carried out in Tasmania or under the aegis of a Tasmanian-based organization.

 - Nominations may be made by anyone although no self-nominations will be accepted.

 - Nominations must be received before COB, 15 November annually.

 - Provide the nominee’s curriculum vitae including the date of birth, the date of receipt of degrees (including the date of PhD graduation) and a full list of publications or other outputs.
 The most significant outputs should be highlighted with an asterisk.
-For co-authored papers, provide a percentage estimate of the nominee’s contribution.
+For co-authored papers, including first-author papers, provide a percentage estimate of the nominee’s contribution.